ryantd42/NY-Legislative-Git/2023/S6493C-2023/bill.md

  under section [five hundred fifty-three] NINE THOUSAND ONE HUNDRED  FOUR of  the  insurance  law.
 [Such taxes shall only be used for the care and relief of disabled or indigent volunteer and  exempt  volunteer  firemen and their families.]
+SUCH TAXES SHALL ONLY BE USED BY THE CORPORATION IN FURTHERANCE OF ITS PURPOSES AS SET FORTH IN SECTION THREE OF THIS ACT.
+ S. 6493--C  3

   §  2.
-This act shall take effect immediately.
+This act shall take effect immediately; provided, however, that the amendments to section 7 of chapter 639 of the laws of 1970  made  by section one of this act shall apply to taxes due on premiums received on and after January 1, 2024.